KyleBlankRollins/meowzer/meowzer/README.md

   },
 });

-// 4.
-Place it on the page
+// Cat automatically appears on the page and starts wandering! 🐈
-cat.place(document.body);

-// Cat now wanders autonomously! 🐈
 ```

 ---